IS2AI/SpeakingFaces/README.md

 - Open **record_matlab/extract_images_from_videos.m** file.
 - Initialize the following parameters: **sub_id** - a subject ID, **trial_id** - a trial ID, **path_vid** - a path to the recorded video files, **path_rgb** - a path to save the extracted visual frames, **path_thr** - a path to save the extracted thermal frames.
 - Launch **record_matlab/extract_images_from_videos.m**
-2. To align the extracted visual frames with corresponding thermal frames, run **align_session_one.py** script with the following arguments:
+2. To align the extracted visual frames with their thermal pairs, run **align_session_one.py** script with the following arguments:
 - **dataset**: a path to the SpeakingFaces dataset.
 - **sub_info**: subjectID, trialID, positionID.
 - **dy**: a list of shifts (pixels) between streams in y-axis.